Koooooo-7/KChain/README.md

-#### Build the batch properties set chain
+#### Build the batch properties sets chain

-- `name`  cannot duplicated in batch of properties set
+- `name`  cannot duplicated in batch of properties sets
-- `age`cannot duplicated in batch of properties set
+- `age`cannot duplicated in batch of properties sets

 ```java
     @Override